mongodb/docs/source/includes/command/atlas-users.rst

 Related Commands
 ----------------

-* :ref:`atlas-serverless-backups-restores` - Manage cloud backup restore jobs for your project.
+* :ref:`atlas-users-describe` - Return the details for the specified Atlas user.
-* :ref:`atlas-serverless-backups-snapshots` - Manage cloud backup snapshots for your project.
+* :ref:`atlas-users-invite` - Create an Atlas user for your MongoDB Atlas application and invite the Atlas user to your organizations and projects.

 .. toctree::
    :titlesonly:

-   restores </command/atlas-serverless-backups-restores>
+   describe </command/atlas-users-describe>
-   snapshots </command/atlas-serverless-backups-snapshots>
+   invite </command/atlas-users-invite>